Updated January 2019

 Leading off this average group with a score of 6 out of 10 were the BLACK+DECKER 12-Cup Programmable and Behmor Brazen Plus.
 The BLACK+DECKER makes a pleasant, crisp brew, but muddled some of the finer flavor notes of our testing coffee.
 We found the Behmor's coffee to have decent taste but it was surprisingly watery and couldn't compete with bolder flavors produced by higher-scoring models.
 The Mr. Coffee Simple Brew Switch also scored a 6 and made a very similar brew.

 Rounding out the average scorers were the KitchenAid Siphon and the Nespresso Vertuoline, both of which scored 5 out of 10.
-The Siphon's unique brewing style created incredibly smooth coffee that was less bitter than anything we'd tasted from a drip machine.
+The Siphon's unique brewing style created smooth-tasting coffee that was less bitter than anything we'd tasted from a drip machine.
 However, it also didn't extract much flavor, and most of our testers felt it was somewhat on the weaker side.
 The Nespresso was definitely our favorite tasting capsule machine.
 Though the coffee was weak in comparison to most drip machines (and this can't be fixed by adding more coffee) the aluminum pods negated the plastic taste often associated with coffee capsules.

 In our testing, no machine made terrible, undrinkable coffee, but those that scored below 5 out of 10 were lackluster enough that they may bleed some of the enjoyment out of your morning caffeine fix.
 The BUNN NHS Velocity Brew earned a 4 out of 10 in this test.
 It's lightning fast brew style seemed to lead to under extraction, with the coffee tasting quite weak.
 Adding more coffee did help this problem somewhat, but we were never able to get a truly strong tasting pot from this machine.
 The Ninja Coffee Bar also earned a 4.
 It created a bit of a plasticky taste in our testing, and sediment often made it through the reusable filter and into the coffee.

 Keurig's K55, K-Cafe, and K-Elite were among the worst performers in our taste tests, all earning a 3 out of 10.
 This was largely due to a faint plastic taste its pods could leave behind.
 They also make very weak coffee if you make anything but the small 5.5 oz cup due to the relatively low coffee to water ratio.
 These machines are only for those that value convenience over taste.
-With a score of 2, the worst performer in our taste testing was the Mr. Coffee Optimal Brew.
-It made very watery coffee, and the first few pots had a strong plastic taste to them.

 Our user friendliness scores represent how easy it is to brew a pot of coffee on each machine.
 The top scorers would likely pose no challenge for a visitor to your home that had never seen the machine before, while the low scorers may require a bit of a learning curve to get right.
 We made sure to conduct user friendliness testing first thing in the morning to ensure our testers were in an accurately groggy, non-caffeinated state.